 The Virginia Bar Association is devoted to improving Virginia law.
 This benefits the public and strengthens the administration of justice.
 We actively propose legislation, inform lawmakers and appear at hearings in the Virginia General Assembly to support recommended changes.

-For up-to-date information on bill status, or information on bills dating back to 1994, visit the Virginia Legislative Information System
+For up-to-date information on bill status, or information on bills dating to 1994, visit the Virginia Legislative Information System

 Full Judicial Funding